 In the video attached below, Suzanne speaks about her experiences as a Muslim American.
 The direct discrimination she faces as a result of wearing a piece of cloth on her head and having a ‘label’ that most of society fears.
 She speaks openly about the death of her 3 family members, and the way that Islamophobia has affected her innocence.

-I understand hate against terrorists; they’re extremists with views that are completely barbaric.
-But I will never understand hate against Islam, Muslims or any person who’s never showed anything but kindness.
+I understand the hatred against terrorists; they’re extremists with views that are completely barbaric.
+But I will never understand the hatred against Islam, Muslims or any person who’s never showed anything but kindness.

 I stand with Muslims in solidarity… Do you?